liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md

 [One Customer Voice (OCV)](new-and-improved-features-in-sharepoint-server-subscription-edition-24h1-release.md#customer-feedback-experience-in-central-administration) was introduced in SharePoint Server Version 24H1 for gathering feedback from farm administrators.
 When enabled, it prompts administrators with a Net Promoter Score (NPS) survey via a dialog box on the Central Administration page, collecting data like NPS score, reason for the score (optional), contact email (optional), farm ID, and SharePoint Server version.
 The initial prompt appears two weeks after the administrator first opens Central Administration page and every six months.
 If dismissed, the dialog box reappears after two weeks and administrators can disable or enable this feature via PowerShell.

 To further enhance the flexibility and effectiveness of the OCV feature, the SharePoint Server now introduces the new Dynamic Survey functionality.
-This feature allows users to configure and display surveys dynamically to gather administrator feedback based on current needs.
+This feature allows us to configure and display surveys dynamically to gather administrator feedback based on current needs.
 It offers flexibility to configure the survey type, rating questions, survey rating scale and options, comment question, and whether to collect user emails.
 Additionally, the frequency of survey prompts can be configured at both the user and survey levels.

 > [!NOTE]
 > This feature overwrites the OCV feature released in 24H1.
 Therefore, the popup rule from the first iteration of this feature will no longer be triggered.